Jonathan-Nuno/GQLRabbit/README.md

 **1. Creating single edge:**

-You can make a POST request to the below endpoint:
+You can make a POST request to the below endpoint using the below body template:

 **http://localhost:3000/edges**